Pickleball Gear

 Intermediate (3.0-4.0)

-Intermediate players have got used to touch shots like drops and dinks.
-Now they want a bit more power and spin, without sacrificing too much softness and forgiveness just yet.
+You've gotten used to touch shots like drops and dinks.
+Now you want a bit more power and spin, without sacrificing too much softness and forgiveness just yet.
 This is where all-court paddles shine.

 Look for a paddle that's well-rounded and offers a consistent performance across power, control, spin, and forgiveness.